wp-plugins/jquery-colorbox/readme.txt

 I have seen problems where other plugins include their own versions of the jQuery library my plugin uses.
 Chances are that the other jQuery library is loaded after the one that I load.
 If that happens, the colorbox features are overwritten.

-Maybe the images you want jQuery Colorbox to work on are added by a plugin and the images are added after jQuery Colorbox manipulates the HTML when rendering your blog.

-* I have installed and activated (or updated) jQuery Colorbox, but it doesn't show up when I click on a thumbnail in my blog.
-Is the plugin broken?

-Since version 2.0, jQuery Colorbox' automatic behaviour can be switched on and off in the settings.
-That way, you can apply the Colorbox functionality manually to single images.

-The default ist OFF.

-New in 3.0: If the plugin is activated, but the auto Colorbox feature is turned off, a warning is displayed.

 * Upon activation of the plugin I see the following error `Parse error: syntax error, unexpected T_STATIC, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /path/to/jquery-colorbox.php on line XX`

 jQuery Colorbox needs PHP5 to work.
 You see this error message because you are using PHP4.